Dataset modes in the Power BI service

 - Real-time reports can be developed by using the Automatic page refresh feature

 - Dashboard tiles, when based on DirectQuery models, can update automatically as frequently as every 15 minutes

 However, there are some limitations associated with DirectQuery models:

 - DAX formulas are limited to use only functions that can be transposed to native queries understood by the data source.
 Calculated tables are not supported.

-- Q&A and Quick Insights features aren't supported
+- Quick Insights features aren't supported

 From a Power BI service resource perspective, DirectQuery models require: